My Child Has Expressed Suicidal Thoughts: What Do I Do?

 WARNING: this post contains in-depth language and information about suicide and self harm.
 If you are in acute crisis looking for help, please call the National Suicide Prevention Lifeline at 988 or dial 911.

-Suicidal ideation is defined as someone having thoughts around ending their life.
-Not all individuals who experience suicidal ideation will make a suicide attempt.
+Suicidal ideation is defined as someone having thoughts of ending their life.
+Not all individuals who experience suicidal ideation will attempt suicide.
 Nonetheless, it is important to seek help if an individual is struggling with suicidal ideation, as those thoughts can quickly escalate if they are not properly addressed.
-Although talking about the topics of self-harm and suicide can be difficult, early intervention and direct communication is the best way to ensure the health and safety of your loved ones.
+Although talking about suicide and suicidal thoughts can be difficult, early intervention and direct communication is the best way to ensure the health and safety of your loved ones.

-● Have you ever wished you were dead or wished you could go to sleep and not wake up?
+- Have you ever wished you were dead or wished you could go to sleep and never wake up?

-● Have you ever thought about how you would end your life?
-If so, tell me about your plan.
+- Have you ever thought about how you would end your life?
+If so, do you have a plan?
+Can you tell me about it?

 Be an active listener

-● Engage in conversations without judgement or expectations
+- Engage in conversations without judgment or expectations

 Be positive and compassionate

 - Don’t try to enforce a diagnosis you’re not sure of—allow a clinical professional to evaluate

 - Be honest about what you do and do not know.
 It’s okay to not have all the answers